-(g) During the no-load period, the battery shall be cooled off for at least 10 minutes.
-It shall be confirmed that the change of temperature is kept within ± 2 ºC before continuing with the next discharging or charging level.
+During the no-load period, the battery shall be cooled off for at least 10 minutes.
+It shall be confirmed that the change of temperature is kept within ± 2 K before continuing with the next discharging or charging current step.

+Table XXX